Reviews You Can Rely On

 Do You Have a Plan for Storage?

-If you don't want to deal with the hassle of coiling and storing a 100-foot length of hose, an expandable version is a good solution.
-Both coil and expansion styles are less wiley to deal with than a full-size hose and take up less storage space in general.
-However, if you have a large yard, you're going to need a traditional garden hose with enough length to handle the space.
-If this is the case, we highly recommend getting a hose reel as well.
-Using a reel helps to protect your hose from damage, as well as keeping it tangle-free and out of the way when you're not using it.
+An expandable version is a good solution if you don't want to deal with the hassle of coiling and storing a 100-foot hose.
+Both coil and expansion styles are less wiley to deal with than a full-size hose and generally take up less storage space.
+However, if you have a large yard, you'll need a traditional garden hose with enough length to handle the space.
+If this is the case, we also highly recommend getting a hose reel.
+Using a reel helps to protect your hose from damage and keeps it tangle-free and out of the way when you're not using it.
 Just do it — you'll thank us later.

-If you live in a climate where temps never dip below 50, you can skip this tip.
-For the rest of us, the arrival of colder months means having to winterize your lawn gear, including your hoses.
-This involves removing any attachments that have been fixed for the duration of the summer (this is where a hex coupling and a wrench can come in handy), draining all the water, coiling the hose, and storing it out of the weather, ideally in a shed or garage.
-Again, expandable hoses will be easier to deal with simply because of their smaller weight and size, but full-size garden hoses have the benefit of durability and are more likely to last through multiple seasons of heavy use if stored properly.
+If you live in a climate where temperatures never dip below 50, you can skip this tip.
+For the rest of us, the arrival of colder months means winterizing your lawn gear, including your hoses.
+This involves removing any attachments that have been fixed for the summer (this is where a hex coupling and a wrench can come in handy), draining all the water, coiling the hose, and storing it out of the weather, ideally in a shed or garage.
+Again, expandable hoses will be easier to deal with simply because of their smaller weight and size.
+Still, full-size garden hoses are durable and more likely to last through multiple seasons of heavy use if stored properly.

 hose - although it is rather heavy compared to other hoses we tested, the...